-7 Warm Up
+6. Warm Up

-7.1 Prior to the start of each match Athletes will be allocated a time period to warm up in the designated Warm Up Area.
+6.1 Prior to the start of each match Athletes will be allocated a time period to warm up in the designated Warm Up Area.
 During scheduled competition time, the Warm Up Area may only be used by the competitors who will compete in the next scheduled match.
 Athletes and Athlete supporters (Coach/CA, SA, RO) may only enter the Warm Up Area and proceed to their designated warm up court within their scheduled time.
 (Ref 15.9.1)

-7.1.1 Warm Up time frame: for the first matches of the day the Warm Up Area will open 90 minutes before the scheduled start time of the first match and will close 5 minutes before the Call Room opens for the first matches.
+6.1.1 Warm Up time frame: for the first matches of the day the Warm Up Area will open 90 minutes before the scheduled start time of the first match and will close 5 minutes before the Call Room opens for the first matches.
 For the following matches on that day, the Warm Up Area will open when the Call Room for the previous matches closes and will close 5 minutes before the Call Room opens for these matches.
 When the Call Room closes for the last matches of the day, Athletes who did not play during the day may use the Warm Up Area to train for 60 minutes.
 The TD may adjust this time frame to allow reasonable access to the Warm Up Area and to accommodate the competition schedule.
 Participants will be informed of any changes to the normal schedule.

-7.2 Athletes may be accompanied into the Warm Up Area by a maximum number of people as follows: (Ref 15.9.1)
+6.2 Athletes may be accompanied into the Warm Up Area by a maximum number of people as follows: (Ref 15.9.1)

-- BC1: 1 Coach (or Coaching Assistant), plus 1 Sport Assistant - BC2: 1 Coach plus 1 Coaching Assistant - BC3: 1 Coach (or Coaching Assistant), plus 1 Ramp Operator - BC4: 1 Coach plus 1 Coaching Assistant - Pair BC3: 1 Coach (or Coaching Assistant), plus 1 Ramp Operator per Athlete - Pair BC4: 1 Coach (or Coaching Assistant) (plus one Sport Assistant if athlete is a foot player) - Team (BC1/2): 1 Coach (or Coaching Assistant), plus 1 Sport Assistant
+- BC1: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - BC2: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator - BC4: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - Pair BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator per Athlete - Pair BC4: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - Team (BC1/2): 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant

-7.3 If necessary, one translator and one physiotherapist/massage therapist per country may enter the Warm Up Area.
+6.3 If necessary, one translator and one physiotherapist/massage therapist per country may enter the Warm Up Area.
 These individuals may not assist with coaching.

-8. Call Room
+7. Call Room

-8.1 An official time clock will be situated prominently at the entrance of the Call Room.
+7.1 An official time clock will be situated prominently at the entrance of the Call Room.

-8.2 Athletes may be accompanied into the Call Room by a maximum number of people as follows:
+7.2 Athletes may be accompanied into the Call Room by a maximum number of people as follows:

-- BC1: 1 Coach (or Coaching Assistant), plus 1 Sport Assistant - BC2: 1 Coach, (or Coaching Assistant), - BC3: 1 Coach (or Coaching Assistant), plus 1 Ramp Operator - BC4: 1 Coach (or Coaching Assistant) (plus one Sport Assistant if Athlete is a foot player) - Pair BC3: 1 Coach (or Coaching Assistant), plus 1 Ramp Operator per Athlete - Pair BC4: 1 Coach (or Coaching Assistant) (plus one Sport Assistant if Athlete is a foot player) - Team (BC1/2): 1 Coach (or Coaching Assistant), plus 1 Sport Assistant
+- BC1: 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant - BC2: 1 Coach, (or 1 Coaching Assistant) - BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator - BC4: 1 Coach (or 1 Coaching Assistant) (plus 1 Sport Assistant if Athlete is a foot player) - Pair BC3: 1 Coach (or 1 Coaching Assistant), plus 1 Ramp Operator per Athlete - Pair BC4: 1 Coach (or 1 Coaching Assistant) (plus 1 Sport Assistant if Athlete is a foot player) - Team (BC1/2): 1 Coach (or 1 Coaching Assistant), plus 1 Sport Assistant